Victoria's Secret: 1977–1981

 Victoria's Secret was founded by Roy Raymond, and his wife, Gaye Raymond, on June 12, 1977.
-The first store was opened in the Stanford Shopping Center in Palo Alto, California.
+The first store was opened in Stanford Shopping Center in Palo Alto, California.
 Years earlier, Raymond was embarrassed when purchasing lingerie for his wife at a department store.
 Newsweek reported Roy Raymond stating: "When I tried to buy lingerie for my wife, I was faced with racks of terry-cloth robes and ugly floral-print nylon nightgowns, and I always had the feeling the department store saleswomen thought I was an unwelcome intruder."
+Fashion Illiteracy explained on Roy's experiences, "The women's lingerie section was extremely uncomfortable for a man.
+He wandered the aisles for a long time, feeling awkward, and the saleswomen couldn't help him because their work was exclusively focused on serving women.
+Raymond left the store without making a purchase.
+Instead, he was determined to realize his new idea – to open a lingerie store with an atmosphere and environment where even men would feel comfortable shopping."
 Raymond reportedly spent the next eight years studying the lingerie market.

 At the time when the Raymonds founded Victoria's Secret, the undergarments market in the U.S. was dominated by pragmatic items from Fruit of the Loom, Hanes, and Jockey, often sold in packs of three at department stores, while lingerie was reserved for special occasions such as one's honeymoon.
-Considered niche products, lingerie items (such as lacy thongs and padded push-up bras) were only found in specialty shops like Frederick's of Hollywood, located “alongside feathered boas and provocative pirate costumes“.
+Considered niche products, lingerie items (such as lacy thongs and padded push-up bras) were only found in specialty shops like Frederick's of Hollywood, located "alongside feathered boas and provocative pirate costumes".
 In 1977, Raymond borrowed $40,000 from family and $40,000 from a bank to establish Victoria's Secret: a store in which men could feel comfortable buying lingerie.
 The store was named in reference to Queen Victoria and the associated refinement of the Victorian era, while the "secret" was hidden underneath the clothes.